Poornima Advani

-Poornima Advani is an Indian lawyer, author and social worker.
+Poornima Advani was an Indian lawyer, author and social worker.
 She has served as the chairperson of National Commission for Women (NCW), from January 2002 to January 2005.

 Biography

 Her mother, Meera Govind Advani is an author.

 Advani holds a doctorate in law from the University of Bombay and a post-graduate diploma in physiotherapy.

 She was a member of the NCW and has written legal and medical publications.
 She was also a lecturer in the department of law, University of Bombay and also in many global universities, including University of Queensland (Australia), School of Oriental and South African Studies, London; University of East London; and London School of Economics.
 She is currently a Partner at The Law Point, a national law firm, which she co-founded in the year 2005, along with Mr. B.N.
 Makhija, Former Principal Advisor, Planning Commission of India.

 Publications

 She has authored a book titled Indian Judiciary: A Tribute (1997).